suzu-devworks/examples-py-packaging/docs/packaging/setuptools.md

 pip install --upgrade setuptools wheel build
 ```

 ## Configurations

-Currently, the mainstream way to manage projects is with pyproject.toml, as defined by PEP518.
+Currently, the mainstream way to manage projects is with pyproject.toml. as defined by PEP 518.

 When I looked previously, there were three examples with different patterns, but now most of them seem to have been changed to `pyproject.toml`.